tai1nguyen/dnd-greetings-from-gadgetzan/overview.md

 ![Greetings from Gadgetzan](cover.jpg){.size-cover}

 # Introduction
-Rising out of the northern deserts, a vibrant city, where dreams are made real, stands against the blistering heat.
-Gagetzan is the capital city for business and trade.
+Rising out of the northern deserts, a vibrant city, stands against the blistering heat.
+Gagetzan is the capital city for business and trade to artisans of any race.

 Some of the best engineers, miners, and alchemists ply their trade here.
 The people here believe in profit above loyalty, thus Gadgetzan is considered neutral territory in any large-scale conflict.
 Anyone with a fat wallet or services to offer is welcomed in Gadgetzan.